 In addition, the victim’s stepchildren, parents, and any minors who lived with the victim for at least six months can file wrongful death claims as well if they were financially dependent on the victim at the time of death.
 This is true even if the victim’s spouse, children, or grandchildren are still alive.

 In a wrongful death claim, the claimants seek compensation for their own personal losses resulting from their loved one’s death.
 Recovery for the victim’s losses (such as medical bills and lost wages) is possible through a separate claim known as a “survival action.”
+If you have questions or need guidance, consulting with a personal injury lawyer can be invaluable.”

 The types of compensation available in a wrongful death claim include: